TheSaltyPug/Unlock-All-Recipes/README.md

 2. I do not know its name, and it is impossible to guess or to add all of them
 3. Using `*` will only cause problems, because there is no way to excluding a single recipe from it (Mojang fix your game)

+Instead, I encourage any person that makes a recipe datapack to add their own function that grants all of their recipes, which solves the issue.
+In the future, I might add a special tag that they can add their function to which will run as a child of this datapack, but I am lazy and very few people use this anyways.